inunvace1979195/inunvace/README.md

-The Tucker 48, introduced in 1948, was an innovative car ahead of its time, featuring a rear-mounted engine, safety features like a padded dashboard, and unconventional styling elements like a centered headlight.
+The Plymouth Deluxe, introduced in 1946, was one of the first American cars to feature post-war styling, with rounded fenders, integrated headlights, and a sleek profile.